 - Appropriate measures should be taken to ensure the well-being and safety of the pupil(s).
 This includes dealing appropriately with any medical emergency by calling the emergency services, summoning the School Nurse and/or administering First Aid (if qualified).
-The action taken will depend on the circumstances of the incident. - It is expected that staff will alert the Executive Head, Head of Senior School, or in their absence, the Deputy Head (Pastoral) of any suspected buying, selling, possessing or using of illegal drugs or legal drugs (including tobacco and alcohol).
-Staff should not attempt to investigate the issue by themselves, except on a school visit when they must discuss the necessary course of action with the SMT member on call.
+The action taken will depend on the circumstances of the incident. - It is expected that staff will alert the Head, or in their absence, the Deputy Head (Pastoral) of any suspected buying, selling, possessing or using of illegal drugs or legal drugs (including tobacco and alcohol).
+Staff should not attempt to investigate the issue by themselves, except on a school visit when they must discuss the necessary course of action with the SLT member on call.
 In the Junior School, staff must alert the Head of the Junior School, Allistair Williamson, or the Deputy Head of the Junior School, Katy Hughes. - Staff are permitted to take possession of any substance suspected of being illegal for the purposes of the prevention of an offence.
 This must be in the presence of a second adult witness.
 Staff should not analyse or taste the item.
 They should then seal the sample, including the details of pupil's name/date/time/witness and store in a secure location.
-The Executive Head/Head of Senior School or, in their absence, the Deputy Head (Pastoral) may contact the police for identification, collection and disposal. - It is important that those involved are not placed under undue stress, and pupils should not be prejudged. - Procedures should be fair, unbiased and impartial.
-Notes should be made during any meeting with pupils to discuss the incident and at least two adults should be present. - The Executive Head, Head of Senior School or Deputy Head (Pastoral) will notify parents as soon as possible of any investigation taking place, unless this jeopardises the safety of the pupil.
+The Head or, in their absence, the Deputy Head (Pastoral) may contact the police for identification, collection and disposal. - It is important that those involved are not placed under undue stress, and pupils should not be prejudged. - Procedures should be fair, unbiased and impartial.
+Notes should be made during any meeting with pupils to discuss the incident and at least two adults should be present. - The Head or Deputy Head (Pastoral) will notify parents as soon as possible of any investigation taking place, unless this jeopardises the safety of the pupil.
 The pupil(s) and parents involved must be given the opportunity to give their account of an alleged incident.